maheswari-tech/Student-Database-Management/README.md

 A web-based Java EE application built using JSP and Servlets, this project helps manage student records efficiently.
-It supports key operations such as insertion, deletion, update, and viewing of student details via a simple and user-friendly interface.
+It supports CRUD operations such as insertion, deletion, update, and viewing of student details via a simple and user-friendly interface.

 🛠️ Features
 🔍 View existing student records